zuyuz/SongBook/README.md

 ## Creators
 Mrrrnyaaa team

-## Functional spec (uml, db scheme)
+## Database
 We are using firebase real-time database (No SQL) for saving users and generated song books.

 ## Security model
-Auth is managed through firebase auth
+Auth is managed through firebase auth.